biotep/CryptoArbBot/README.md

 If any of the orders not got executed, just sitting in the book, then the order will be cancelled, and we also need to  initiate a new trade on the successfully traded side, to revert back the balance so availble fund will be there when the next opportunity would come.

+Spreadfinder is a utility to detect which exchanges / markets are good canditates for arbitrage trading.
+It need to start and leave it running for a few days.
+Later read in and analyize the datafile.

 AH.